mebauer/nfip-datasets/README.md

-# How to Download NFIP Datasets from OpenFEMA
+# How to Effectively Download NFIP Datasets from OpenFEMA
 Author: Mark Bauer

 # Overview